qsniyg/maxurl/README.rst

 *************************

-The extension is currently unavailable to other browsers' addon stores (such as Chrome and Microsoft Edge), but you can sideload this repository if you wish to use the extension instead of the userscript.
+The extension is currently unavailable to other browsers' addon stores (such as Chrome and Microsoft Edge), but you can sideload this repository if you wish to use the extension version instead of the userscript.

+- Repository:

   - Download the repository however you wish (I'd recommend cloning it through git as it allows easier updating)
+  - Chromium:
     - Go to chrome://extensions, make sure "Developer mode" is enabled, click "Load unpacked [extension]", and navigate to the maxurl repository

-You'll probably want to keep "Check for updates" enabled (it's enabled by default) as sideloaded extensions aren't automatically updated.
-Any new updates will be displayed at the top of the options page.
+  - Firefox:
+    - Go to about:debugging->This Firefox, select "Load temporary Add-on...", and navigate to "manifest.json" within the maxurl repository
+    - Note that the addon will be deleted once Firefox is closed.
+There's unfortunately nothing I can do about this.

+- CRX (Chromium-based browsers):

+  - Download the CRX build from https://github.com/qsniyg/maxurl/blob/master/build/ImageMaxURL_crx3.crx
+  - Go to chrome://extensions, make sure "Developer mode" is enabled, then drag&drop the downloaded CRX file onto the page.

+- XPI (Firefox-based browsers):

+  - Download the XPI build from https://github.com/qsniyg/maxurl/blob/master/build/ImageMaxURL_signed.xpi
+  - Go to about:addons, click on the gear icon, then select "Install Add-on from From File...", and navigate to the downloaded XPI file.

 ************
 Contributing